yugen/resume/README.md

 2. It's what I know and I have yet to find an employer that wants to go serverless.

 ### Why would someone build their resume using HTML and CSS?
-Becuase I'm pretty good at web standards, I'm terrible at MS Word, and LaTex I don't have time to learn LaTeX.
+Becuase I'm pretty good at web standards, I'm terrible at MS Word, and I don't have time to learn LaTeX.